Ginj-capture/Ginj/readme.md

 #### Credits.

-The app makes use of the following libraries:
+The app makes use of the following libraries or source code:
 - HttpComponents, Copyright © 2005–2020 The Apache Software Foundation.
-- GSon, Copyright 2008 Google Inc.
+- GSon, Copyright © 2008 Google Inc.
-- SLF4j, Copyright (c) 2004-2017 QOS.ch
+- SLF4j, Copyright © 2004-2017 QOS.ch
+- Parts of the open source [EaSynth_Look_And_Feel_Bundle.zip](http://www.easynth.com/freewares/EaSynthLookAndFeel.html)
 - Wizard by Timothy Boudreau of Netbeans, originally hosted at https://wizard.dev.java.net , v1.1 saved by Lonzak and available at https://github.com/Lonzak/Wizard-API

 The source code contains classes or snippets from: